arindam-ds/Intel_Edge_AI_OpenVINO_Projects/Project_PeopleCounter/WRITEUP.md

   ```
   python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
   ```
-  - The model performed well but sometimes missing the presence of people in the frame.
+  - The model performed moderately but sometimes missing the presence of people in the frame.
+  - The model's inference time is high.
+It also misses to predict person in some frames.
+Hence average duration of stay is wrongly caluclated.
+We also found that sometimes it's detection for consecutive frames is less than the threshold (10 frames).
+Hence the model's prediction is not that much trustworthy.
   - I tried to improve the model for the app by converting into IR form.
 And then by changing the probability threshold argument.

 - **Model 2: ssd_mobilenet_v2_coco_2018_03_29**